top of page

 bucket.jpeg

-There’s only two work MATES that I trust myself to work with and they know something is up, otherwise I use my sick leave to avoid work.
+There’s only two work MATES that I trust myself to work with and they know something is up, otherwise I do what I can to avoid work.

 ramping.jpeg